usalu/semio/README.md

 If you design atmospheres based on hand drawn sketches, eager to find the right shape based on surfaces with one-of-each-kind morphology, then you should stick to your 3d tool ❌

-If you design typologies which you iteratively detail and you want to test systems where you are tinkering about rules and exceptions, then you should use semio ✅
+If you design typologies which you iteratively detail and you want to test systems where you are tinkering about rules, exceptions and metrics then you should use semio ✅

-## Are you out of your mind?

-But wait a second, FILES 🤯 We live in the 21. century!
-Cloud-only object-based level 3 BIM collaboration is so much smoother!

-It is true, you can even follow the cursors of your collegues and see how they pan and scroll 📺

-But are these unique features worth paying the price when designing architecture?

-Just to view a design, you suddenly dependen on servers, licenses and companies.
-Giving up dozens of tools which work on files for editing, sharing, access control, versioning, backups, automation, ...

-> In fact, files are the best supported objects in computers 🏆

-Is there really no alternative?

-Well, if one agent (person or robot) can at most work only on one file, then we need to make sure that not more than one agent works on the same file 🔀

-But how?

-We need to set boundaries 🧩

-> 3d modelling tools have geometry as its units.
-> BIM tools have building elements as its units.
-> Automation tools have arbitrary structured data as its units.

-It wouldn't make any sense to say that one designer works on one surface, another one on one wall, another one on a json 🐜

-How do designers collaborate anyway?

-Well, mostly through an architectural concept that turns a design into a system of pieces 🕸️

-And this is what semio is about.
-Making the implicit explicit in order create boundaries across files where humans and robots can work together 🚀

 # Getting started
 > Currently the user interfaces are compiled for Windows only.